• Skip to primary navigation

 Perchloroethylene solvent (PCE or Perc)

 Closed-Loop Systems: Today’s dry cleaning machines are designed with a closed-loop system.
-This captures and recycles perc reducing emissions.
+This captures and recycles perc reducing process emissions.
 Hallak is always looking for the latest in dry cleaning machines and safer solvents.

 Hydrocarbon Solvents